florentpoujol/Daneel/readme.md

 Whenever you press one of the button whose name is set in `Daneel.config.buttons`, the events nammed `On[Button name]ButtonDown`, `On[Button name]ButtonJustPressed` and `On[Button name]ButtonJustReleased` are fired.

 The table `Daneel.config.buttons` may be filled with the button names that you defined in the `Administration > Game Controls` tab.
-Ie :

     Daneel.config = {
         buttons = {